Helen of Greece and Denmark: Return to Villa Sparta

 After the marriage of Michael I and Anne, Helen returned to Villa Sparta in Fiesole.
 Through 1951, she hosted her son and his family, who visited with her at least twice a year.
 Over the years, the family of the former king grew with the successive births of princesses Margareta (1949), Elena (1950), Irina (1953), Sophie (1957) and Maria (1964).
 From 1949 to 1950, Helen also housed her sister Irene and her nephew Amedeo, who later settled in a neighboring residence.
 Over the years, the two Greek princesses retained a strong bond, which ended with the death of the duchess of Aosta in 1974.
 Throughout her life, Helen also remained deeply attached to Amedeo and his first wife, Princess Claude of Orléans.

 Helen also made many trips abroad to visit her relatives.
 She traveled regularly to the United Kingdom to see her granddaughters, who were schooling there.
-Despite her sometimes stormy relationship with her sister-in-law, Queen Frederica, Helen also spent long periods in Greece and participated in the cruise of the Kings (1954), the marriage of Princess Sophia with the future King Juan Carlos I of Spain (1962) and the events organized to mark the centenary of the Greek dynasty (1963).
+Despite her sometimes stormy relationship with her sister-in-law, Queen Frederica, Helen also spent long periods in Greece and participated in the Cruise of the Kings in 1954, the marriage of Princess Sophia with the future King Juan Carlos I of Spain (1962) and the events organized to mark the centenary of the Greek dynasty (1963).

 Despite this, Helen's life was not solely devoted to her family.
 Passionate about Renaissance architecture and painting, she spent much of her time visiting monuments and museums.
 She also dedicated herself to creating artistic objects, for example an engraving made with a dentist's drill on an ivory billiard ball.
 A gardening enthusiast, she devoted long hours to the flowers and shrubs of her residence.
 A regular guest of the British Consulate, she also frequented the intellectuals who, like Harold Acton, had settled in the region of Florence.
 From 1968 to 1973, Helen had a romantic relationship with the twice-widower King Gustaf VI Adolf of Sweden, with whom she shared a love of art and plants.
 At one point, the Scandinavian sovereign asked her to marry him, but she refused.

 In 1956 Helen consented for Arthur Gould Lee to publish her biography.
 At this point, her life was marked by financial difficulties which continued to worsen over time.
 Despite still being deprived of income by the Romanian authorities, the queen mother economically supported her son, and also helped him to find jobs, first as a pilot in Switzerland, then as a broker on Wall Street.
 Helen also supported the studies of her eldest granddaughter Margareta, and even welcomed her at Villa Sparta for a year before she entered a British university.
 To do this, Helen was forced to sell her assets one by one and in the early 1970s, she hardly had anything left.
 In 1973, she mortgaged her residence and three years later, she sold the two Greco paintings that she had brought with her from Romania in 1947.